-As of June 30, 2017, in addition to HQLA reported above, the Firm had approximately \$233 billion of unencumbered marketable securities, such as equity securities and fixed income debt securities, available to raise liquidity, if required.
-This includes HQLA-eligible securities included as part of the excess liquidity at JPMorgan Chase Bank, N.A. that is not transferable to non-bank affiliates.
-The Firm also maintains borrowing capacity at various Federal Home Loan Banks ("FHLBs"), the Federal Reserve Bank discount window and various other central banks as a result of collateral pledged by the Firm to such banks.
+As of September 30, 2017, in addition to assets reported in the Firm's HQLA under the LCR rule, the Firm had approximately \$234 billion of unencumbered marketable securities, such as equity securities and fixed income debt securities, available to raise liquidity, if required.
+This includes HQLA-eligible securities included as part of the excess liquidity at JPMorgan Chase Bank, N.A. that are not transferable to non-bank affiliates.

+As of September 30, 2017, the Firm also had approximately \$273 billion of available borrowing capacity at various Federal Home Loan Banks ("FHLBs"), the Federal Reserve Bank discount window and various other central banks as a result of collateral pledged by the Firm to such banks.
+This remaining borrowing capacity excludes the benefit of securities reported in the Firm's HQLA or other unencumbered securities that are currently pledged at the Federal Reserve Bank discount window, but for which the Firm has not drawn liquidity.
 Although available, the Firm does not view the borrowing capacity at the Federal Reserve Bank discount window and the various other central banks as a primary source of liquidity.
-For additional information, see Liquidity Risk Management on pages 67-71 of the 2Q17 Form 10-Q.
+For additional information, see Liquidity Risk Management on pages 68-72 of the 3Q17 Form 10-Q.